filecoin-project/devgrants/rfps/ethereum-test-vectors.md

 ## Project Description

-FVM 2.1 which introduces the support for Ethereum smart contracts in the Filecoin network (FEVM) will be the biggest network upgrade since the mainnet launch.
-At the same time, it immensly widens the area of possible problems.
+FVM 2.1 which introduces support for Ethereum smart contracts in the Filecoin network (FEVM) will be the biggest network upgrade since mainnet launch.
+At the same time, it immensely widens the area of possible problems.
 That’s why it must be tested thoroughly.
 One of possibilities to test FEVM is to run already existing and proven smart contracts from Ethereum and compare the state it produces on Ethereum vs Filecoin.

 We are seeking proposals from teams that can build such a testing tool.
 This tool is expected to be in the form of a CLI.
 It should be able to:

 1. Fetch and store on the order of hundreds of contracts from Ethereum mainnet.
-These should be widely used contracts covering various use-case.
+These should be widely used contracts covering various use-cases.
-2. Deploy these contracts to the Filecoin testnet (called Butteflynet).
+2. Deploy these contracts to a Filecoin testnet (Butterflynet).
 3. Fetch thousands of transactions sent to these contracts on Ethereum in the past.
 4. Replay these transactions to contracts deployed on Filecoin.
 5. Compare the Ethereum state before and after these transactions with the results on Filecoin.
 We expect the team to research the ideas of how to do state comparison reliably.